 So how do we access the pfSense web GUI in VirtualBox.

-We have already configured the Linux Mint operating system on the VirtualBox, I am going to use that machine to access the pfSense web GUI.
+We have already configured the Linux Mint operating system on the VirtualBox, I am going to use the same virtual machine to access the pfSense web GUI.

 Connect the Linux mint to the PfSense LAN side.